khulnasoft/deepscale/docs/_tutorials/bert-pretraining.md

 ---
 title: "BERT Pre-training"
 excerpt: ""
+tags: training pre-training
 ---

+**Note:**
+On 08/15/2022 we have added another BERT pre-training/fine-tuning example at [github.com/microsoft/Megatron-DeepSpeed/tree/main/examples_deepscale/bert_with_pile](https://github.com/microsoft/Megatron-DeepSpeed/tree/main/examples_deepscale/bert_with_pile), which includes a README.md that describes how to use it.
+Compared to the example described below, the new example in Megatron-DeepSpeed adds supports of ZeRO and tensor-slicing model parallelism (thus support larger model scale), uses a public and richer [Pile dataset](https://github.com/EleutherAI/the-pile) (user can also use their own data), together with some changes to the model architecture and training hyperparameters as described in [this paper](https://arxiv.org/abs/1909.08053).
+As a result, the BERT models trained by the new example is able to provide better MNLI results than original BERT, but with a slightly different model architecture and larger computation requirements.
+If you want to train a larger-scale or better quality BERT-style model, we recommend to follow the new example in Megatron-DeepSpeed.
+If your goal is to strictly reproduce the original BERT model, we recommend to follow the example under DeepScaleExamples/bing_bert as described below.
+On the other hand, the tutorial below helps explaining how to integrate DeepScale into a pre-training codebase, regardless of which BERT example you use.
+{: .notice--info}

 In this tutorial we will apply DeepScale to pre-train the BERT (**B**idirectional **E**ncoder **R**epresentations from **T**ransformers),